googlearchive/sample-media-pwa/README.md

 Finally, with that done you should be able to run: `npm run dev`.

-The videosare not included in the repo, but rather are served from a Google Cloud Storage bucket.
+The videos are not included in the repo, but rather are served from a Google Cloud Storage bucket.
 They are served with CORS headers, meaning that you will need to run the local copy of the server at port 8080.